filiphric/cypress-plugin-api/README.md

 ![Cypress plugin for testing API](./images/video.gif)

 #### Snapshot only mode
-If you want to combine your API calls with your test, you can now use `snapshotOnly` mode, that will hide the UI view after command ends.
+If you want to combine your API calls with your UI test, you can now use `snapshotOnly` mode, that will hide the plugin UI view after command ends.
 You can access it within the timeline.

 `snapshotOnly` mode is set to `false` by default.
 To set up `snapshotOnly` mode, add following to your test configuration: